F4sta/SageWallScript/README.md

 # SageWallScript
-This script is timing when you have to place the wall in the air.
+This script is timing when you have to place the wall for your wall boost.

 ## What am i using for ?